 Since we announced we’d be carrying Taccia a few weeks back, we’ve been receiving a lot of questions about the pens.
 How do they write?
 What are the nibs like?
 What’s the balance, weight, size, etc….

 I put together this basic overview of the 5 different models of Taccia pens we’ve gotten in: Overture, Merit, Nightlife, Premier, and Palatial Pearl.
-I’ll go over my impressions of each, for more detailed pictures and measurements, you can visit our website where we have them all listed.

 These are the least expensive Taccia pens, and they have smaller nibs than all the others.
 They’re medium-size pens.
 What impresses me about them is the fit of the cap and body, they’re all perfectly flush, which I know is not easy to do.
 These aren’t my favorites, but for the price ($79.00 list) they’re not too bad.
 The size is very comfortable and they have a ‘throwback’ look to them.
 The only complaint I really have is that you have to really make sure the cap is seated on the back when you post, otherwise it wants to loosen up.
 Not a dealbreaker, but something I just wanted to point out.